Proof Rock

 Ga’an

 Hop aboard the mothership Ga’an and take a journey into the beyond!
 Six psychedelic trips of Zeuhl-ish gothic horror prog.
+Now avaliable on glorious vinyl from Captcha Records.

 Six